 In 2004, For Grace championed a California legislative informational hearing about the under-treatment of women in chronic pain (the first of its kind in the nation.)
 Also, we support policy initiatives that overcome barriers to pain care.
 Accordingly, For Grace was the lead sponsor on a California bill that aimed to restrict Step Therapy, an unethical prescription practice used by the healthcare industry to save money in a way that increases the suffering of pain patients.

 Women In Pain Petition and Bill of Rights

-Women in pain, their families and caregivers can sign this statement advocating for better pain care and compassion, while sharing a testimonial of their fight to gain adequate pain management
+Women in pain, their families and caregivers can sign this statement advocating for better pain care and compassion, while sharing a testimonial of their fight to better pain care.

-For Grace has assembled these easy-to-do, empowering tools and resources to help women better manage their pain, improve their care and, ultimately, enhance the quality of their life.
+For Grace has assembled these easy-to-do, empowering tools and resources to help women better manage their pain, improve their care and, ultimately, enhance overall wellness.

 Women In Pain Book Project

 Our founder Cynthia Toussaint’s stirring memoir, Battle for Grace, chronicles her 30-year journey with chronic pain.
 Told with unflinching honesty and bold content, Battle for Grace aims to start conversations about the unspoken truths of the pain experience while depicting a path to better wellness and personal triumph.

 The Wonder Music Project

 Our founder, Cynthia Toussaint, has recorded her first CD after losing her singing voice to CRPS for 15 years – and this testament to the healing power of music therapy is dedicated to all women in pain.
 Dubbed “The Wonder Project”, this nine-song collection captures the challenge of the pain experience while conveying the joy of reinvention and better wellness.